 "Freedom of Information Initiatives Support Fund"

-To monitor government information resources and related practices, disseminate news and resources through the website http://www.svobodainfo.org, and help each other in ensuring greater public access to government information.
+To monitor government information resources and related practices, disseminate News and resources through the website http://www.svobodainfo.org, and mutual assistance in ensuring wider public access to government information.

 Foundation "Independent Press Center" (http://www.infolegal.ru)

 To operate its press center, which has working contacts with more than 80 leading nongovernmental organizations that use the premises of the Center for organizing press conferences, briefings, seminars and round tables.
 These events give Russian and foreign journalists the opportunity to communicate with a large number of speakers on key political, economic and social issues.

 Foundation "Public Commission for the Preservation of the Heritage of Academician Sakharov"